f5devcentral/access-labs/class4/module2/intro.rst

 The following components have been included in your lab environment:

-- 2 x F5 BIG-IP VE (v16.0)
+..
+Note:: BIG-IP2  and BIG-IP6 are offline by default.
+Only boot these BIG-IPs when the lab specifies to do so.

-- 1 x Windows Jumphost- Server 2016
+- 4 x F5 BIG-IP VE (v16.0)
-- 1 x Windows 2016 Server hosting AD, CA, OCSP & DNS
+- 1 x Windows Server 2016 - jumphost.f5lab.local
-- 1 x Windows 2016 Server hosting IIS
+- 1 x Windows 2016 Server - dc1.f5lab.local (AD, CA, OCSP & internal DNS)
-- 1 x Ubuntu 16.04 LTS
+- 1 x Windows 2016 Server - iis.f5lab.local
-- 1 x Centos 7
+- 1 x Centos 7 - web.f5lab.local

 Lab Components
 ^^^^^^^^^^^^^^